 At Bazaarvoice, ratings and reviews are the center of our business.
-And with a network of over 6,200 brand and retailer sites to support, we do a lot of research to understand the value of reviews for businesses and their customers.
-Here are some of our takeaways that prove the power of ratings and reviews, based on some of our latest research:
+And with a network of over 12,500 brand and retailer sites to support, we undertake a lot of research to understand the value of reviews for businesses and their customers.

 Ratings and reviews impact everything from sales to SEO

 Shoppers are leaving more reviews now than ever.
-Across our network in 2019, the number of reviews submitted increased nearly 11% year-over-year.
-We found that when shoppers engaged with reviews on best-in-class sites (the top 25% of our clients), there was a 138% lift in conversion, which is 7% higher than in 2018.
-But not only are shoppers converting more readily on pages with reviews, but they’re also spending more money.
-The lift in revenue per visitor among shoppers engaging with reviews was 159% in 2019, up from 148% the year prior.
+Across our network last year, the number of reviews submitted increased nearly 11% year-over-year.
+We found that when shoppers engaged with reviews on best-in-class sites (the top 25% of our clients), there was a 144% lift in conversion rate.

-But increasing your sales and profits aren’t the only thing that reviews can improve in your business.
-Brands and retailers we’ve talked to said that reviews have an impact far beyond the product page.
-According to those we surveyed for our 2019 Shopper Experience Index, over half (52%) said they help increase brand loyalty, 53% cited a positive impact on in-store sales, and 63% said that they improve SEO.
+Increasing your sales and profits aren’t the only thing that reviews can improve in your business.
+Brands and retailers we’ve talked to say that reviews have an impact far beyond the product page.
+According to those we surveyed for our 2019 Shopper Experience Index, over half (52%) said they help increase brand loyalty, 53% cited a positive impact on in-store sales, and 63% said that they improve search engine optimization (SEO).

-Ratings and reviews help shoppers make informed, confident purchases
+Ratings and reviews help shoppers make confident purchases

 Having reviews displayed on your site is a great first step to winning over your customers, but don’t forget step two — responding to reviews.
 About a third of shoppers expect businesses to publicly respond to their reviews, regardless of whether their review is positive or negative.
 Almost half (48%) say brands responding to reviews improves their odds of buying the product.